 This guide will provide you and your family members with valuable information about the hospital and its services.
-Please let a member of our staff know if you have any questions or concerns.
-If anything is unclear about your care, please ask.
-Our staff recognizes it is difficult to be away from home and will do their best to make you as comfortable as possible.
+Please let a member of our care team know if you have any questions or concerns, or if anything is unclear about your care.
+We recognize it is difficult to be away from home, and we will do our best to make you as comfortable as possible.